davesousa/SonicText/README.md

 SonicText is a powerful desktop (Windows) application that converts speech to text in near real-time, with advanced AI features for optimizing and managing your transcriptions.
 Built with Electron and powered by OpenAI's Whisper for speech recognition.

+This is the open source version of the application.
+A OpenAI API key is required to use the application.

 ## Features

 - 🎤 Real-time speech-to-text transcription